Meta-Vis/Meta-Vis.github.io/content/_index.md

       text: |
         <br>

-        The **MetaVis** has been a group of excellence for Industrial Artificial Intelligence research, providing solutions to industrial anomaly detection since its founding in 2021.
+        The **MetaVis** has been a company of excellence for Industrial Artificial Intelligence research, providing solutions to industrial anomaly detection since its founding in 2021.

   - block: collection
     content: